TEN7-Archive/ansible-role-flightdeck-cluster/README.md

 * **state**: Optional.
 If the service is `present` or `absent`, defaults to `present` when `flightdeck_cluster.memcache` is defined.
 * **replicas**: Optional, but recommended.
 The number of memcache replicas to create.
 Defaults to 3.
 * **image**: Optional.
 The image to use for the memcache service.
 Defaults to the official memecache image.
+* **memory** is the amount of memory in MB to allocate for memcache.
+Optional, defaults to 128MB.

 ### MySQL database